Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: GlucoNet Architecture

 \subsection{Sensing Module}

 The task of blood glucose forecasting with multi-modal input data can be formalized as a time series prediction problem.
 Let $X = \{ \mathbf{x}_{0,0:t}, \mathbf{x}_{1,0:t} \ldots, \mathbf{x}_{n,0:t}\}$ represent the set of $n$ feature/sensor observations in the Sensing module.
 The $j^{th}$ feature observation $\mathbf{x}_{j,0:t} = \{x_{j,0}, x_{j,1},\ldots, x_{j,t}\}$ where $x_{j,k}\in \mathbb{R}^t$ represent the feature vector of $j^{th}$ sensor's output up to time $t$.
-In~\cite{shuvo2023deep} identified that BGL from CGM devices, insulin, and Carbohydrate (Carbs) intake features have prominent effects on forecasting blood glucose levels.
-However, combinations of other features, such as skin temperature and heart rate, either have no improvement or are sometimes overfitting for forecasting BGLs.
+In~\cite{shuvo2023deep}, it is shown that BGL measurements from CGM devices, along with insulin and carbohydrate (Carbs) intake, have a significant impact on blood glucose forecasting performance.
+However, feature ablation analyses indicate that incorporating additional physiological signals, such as skin temperature and heart rate, does not consistently improve prediction accuracy and may introduce variability that limits generalization across different conditions.
 Therefore, Our proposed method (GlucoNet) aims to utilize combinations of these measurements, i.e. BGL data, carbohydrate (Carbs) intake, and insulin dosage, to develop a forecasting model for blood glucose prediction.
-The corresponding output time series for multi-output forecasting is denoted as $\mathbf{\hat x}_{g,t+1:t+h} = \{x_{g,t+1}, x_{g,t+2}, \ldots, x_{g,t+h}\}$, assuming $g^{th}$ sensor is CGM, which represents multiple future blood glucose levels values across a given prediction horizon (PH).
+The corresponding output time series for multi-output forecasting is denoted as $\mathbf{\hat x}_{g,t+1:t+h} = \{x_{g,t+1}, x_{g,t+2}, \ldots, x_{g,t+h}\}$, assuming $g^{th}$ sensor is CGM, which represents multiple future blood glucose level values across a given prediction horizon (PH).
 The prediction horizon refers to the length of time into the future for which predictions are made based on past data.
 In our evaluation, we test our approach using a prediction horizon of $5$, $30$, and $60$ minutes.
 Given that CGM data are typically recorded at $5$-minute intervals, a PH of $5$ minutes corresponds to $h=1$ samples, a PH of $30$ minutes corresponds to $h=6$ samples, while a PH of $60$ minutes corresponds to $h=12$ samples.

 To ensure consistent evaluation across both output settings, we calculate the error metrics, such as root mean square error (RMSE), by comparing the actual future glucose level with the predicted values in the estimated multi-output sequence.
 Mathematically, we can express the forecasting task as $\mathbf{\hat x}_{g,t+1:t+h} = f(X,\Theta)$, where $f(\cdot)$, $\mathbf{\hat{x}}_{g,t+1:t+h}$, and $\Theta$ represent the forecasting model, predicted future glucose values, and model trainable parameters, respectively.